Formal Verification and Model checking

 Software model checking applies similar ideas to programs, without requiring a mathematical model of the system.
 Instead, the program itself is used as a model to verify against a property.
 Along these lines, Mc SimGrid is a stateless model checker: it does not leverage static analysis nor symbolic execution.
 Instead, the program is simply executed through all possible outcomes.
 On indecision points, the application is forked (in the UNIX meaning), the first branch is executed exhaustively, and then the other fork of the system is used to explore the other execution branch.

-Mc SimGrid can be used to verify classical safety properties, but also communication determinism, a property that allows more efficient solutions toward fault-tolerance.
+Mc SimGrid targets parallel and distributed applications that interact through message passing or through synchronization mechanisms (mutex, barrier, etc).
+It can be used to find crash and other property violations even if they only occur under rare conditions.
+Starting with v4.1, it can also detect any race conditions under some conditions.
+In addition to these classical safety properties, it can also ensure communication determinism, a property that allows more efficient solutions toward fault-tolerance.
 It can alleviate the state space explosion problem through several variants of Dynamic Partial Ordering Reduction (DPOR).
 Note that Mc SimGrid is currently less mature than other parts of the framework, but it improves every month.
 Please report any question and issue so that we can further improve it.

 Limits